-- (1) Internal Audit will review all reports received and will decide if a report is a public interest disclosure. - (2) A report will be a public interest disclosure if: - (a) it is made by a public official; - (b) it is made orally or in writing; - (c) it is made to a person authorised to receive it; and
+- (1) The University's Internal Audit team will review all reports received and will decide if a report is a public interest disclosure. - (2) A report will be a public interest disclosure if: - (a) it is made by a public official; - (b) it is made orally or in writing; - (c) it is made to a person authorised to receive it; and

 Note: Lists of authorised people are set out in clause 9(3).
-A full list of Disclosure Officers is available at Report wrongdoing - The University of Sydney
+A full list of University Disclosure Officers is available at Report wrongdoing - The University of Sydney

 - (d) the maker honestly and reasonably believes that the information provided shows or tends to show serious wrongdoing. - (3) Most public interest disclosures are made voluntarily.
-In some instances, a disclosure will be mandatory, or will be made by a witness in an investigation.

-- (a) The protections given to makers of mandatory or witness public interest disclosures are the same as those given to voluntary public interest disclosures. - (b) Internal Audit will provide further information and support to anyone making a mandatory or witness public interest disclosure. - (4) Serious wrongdoing is defined in clause 6.
-The following are possible examples relevant to the University and its activities. - (a) Corrupt conduct: Giving or accepting bribes; fraudulent invoicing; misappropriation of grant funds. - (b) Serious maladministration: Systemically failing to comply with recruitment processes when hiring staff; making a decision based on an improper motive. - (c) Government information contravention: Destroying, concealing or altering records to avoid releasing them under a Government Information Public Access Act application. - (d) Privacy contravention: Using research data for marketing purposes; sharing personal information without authority.
+In some instances, a disclosure will be mandatory, or will be made by a witness in an investigation. - (a) The protections given to makers of mandatory or witness public interest disclosures are the same as those given to voluntary public interest disclosures. - (b) Internal Audit will provide further information and support to anyone making a mandatory or witness public interest disclosure. - (4) Serious wrongdoing is defined in clause 6.
+The following are possible examples relevant to the Company, the University and their activities. - (a) Corrupt conduct: Giving or accepting bribes; fraudulent invoicing; misappropriation of grant funds. - (b) Serious maladministration: Systemically failing to comply with recruitment processes when hiring staff; making a decision based on an improper motive. - (c) Government information contravention: Destroying, concealing or altering records to avoid releasing them under a valid freedom of information application (including a Government Information Public Access Act (NSW) application). - (d) Privacy contravention: Unauthorised use of research data for marketing purposes; sharing personal information without authority. - (e) Serious and substantial waste of public money.
+By-passing mandatory market testing or tender requirements when making large contractual expenditures.